SCA Online Intergroup — Commentaries on the Characteristics Most of Us Seem to Have in Common

 While constantly seeking intimacy with another person, we found that the desperate quality of our need made true intimacy with anyone impossible, and we often developed unhealthy dependency relationships that eventually became unbearable.

 Even when we got the love of another person, it never seemed enough, and we were unable to stop lusting after others.

 Trying to conceal our dependency demands, we grew more isolated from ourselves, from God, and from the very people we longed to be close to.

-The Characteristics Most of Us Seem to Have in Common show us the nature of sexual compulsion, and remind us where we are in our recovery, or of where we have been in our compulsion.
-They contribute to our understanding of ourselves and our fellows in Sexual Compulsives Anonymous.
-This understanding helps us to develop humility and compassion, and enables each of us to find a personal path to sexual sobriety and healthy sexuality.
-The Characteristics invite us to do a thorough, honest and soul-searching review for the presence and effect of each one in our lives.
-Some members identify with all of The Characteristics, some with almost all of them.
-Other members identify with only some of them.
-In the same way, some of these commentaries will speak to some members more than others, and their content will be true for some members more than others.
+The Characteristics Most of Us Seem to Have in Common show us the nature of sexual compulsion, and remind us of where we are in our recovery, or of where we have been in our compulsion.
+They contribute to our self-awareness and understanding of our fellow members of Sexual Compulsives Anonymous.
+This insight helps us to develop humility and compassion, and enables each of us to find a personal path to sexual sobriety and healthy sexuality.
+The Characteristics invite us to do a thorough, honest and soul-searching review for the presence and effect of each one of them in our lives.
 In reading and reflecting on them, it is important to remember that The Characteristics Most of Us Seem to Have in Common are a general description, and not a form of criticism, or an inescapable destiny.
 They are both a map of our problems, and a map out of our problems.
 Recovery is a journey, and working on ourselves takes time, patience, perseverance, understanding and compassion for ourselves.
 We are not alone on the journey.
 Others who are with us and further along the road can support and guide us as we experience the miracle of recovery, and become the very different people we assuredly can be.

 Click on the link to read the full commentaries: